jagprog5/choose/readme.md

 </tr>
 </table>

-And this command sorts such that tokens that start with "John" are first, but otherwise the order is retained and tokens are unique lexicographically:
+And this command puts all tokens that start with "John" first, but otherwise the order is retained and tokens are unique lexicographically:

 <table>
 <tr>